AldaronLau/zoitei/src/consonants.md

 ## Consonants and Syllables

-When writing 'h' instead of 'x' (such as in warthog), add ':
+You can only write 'h' instead of 'x' at the beginning of a word:

+ - hi => hay
- - warthog => uort'hog
+ - warthog => uortxog